-"until triggered by receipt of the modem processor to application processor data from the modem processor through the interconnectivity bus": The combination of Balasubramanian and Heinrich discloses an application processor that holds data "until triggered by receipt of the modem processor to application processor data from the modem processor through the interconnectivity bus."
+"until receipt of the data from the modem processor:"

+The combination of Balasubramanian and Heinrich discloses holding application data "until receipt of the data from the modem processor."

 Heinrich teaches various techniques to determine when to send data from the application processor to the baseband processor.
 These techniques include (1) a timer that triggers transmission of data when the timer expires or (2) more generally, upon any other determination that informs the application processor that the baseband processor is in an "awake mode" and can therefore receive data.
-Ex-1104, 9:22-26 ("In general, each lazy timer is configured to fire in response to the earlier of: (i) the expiry of a respective deadline provided to the lazy timer before which it is expected to fire, or (ii) a determination that the application processor 106 is in the awake mode.").4
+Ex-1204, 9:22-26 ("In general, each lazy timer is configured to fire in response to the earlier of: (i) the expiry of a respective deadline provided to the lazy timer before which it is expected to fire, or (ii) a determination that the application processor 106 is in the awake mode.").4